 (TS2009, parenthesis added by me)

-When James penned these words the Temple was still standing in Jerusalem.
-He is referring to the trespass offering which we can read about from the Torah in Leviticus 5:1- 6:7.
+When James and Matthew penned these words the Temple was still standing in Jerusalem.
+They are referring to the trespass offering which we can read about from the Torah in Leviticus 5:1- 6:7.

 Sins against God could be forgiven by regret, confession, and returning to the correct path of obedience.
 However, sins against another person could only be forgiven once the wrong had been made right.
 Then and only then would God forgive the person of that sin.